r3trofitted/r3trofitted.github.io/_steel_vellum/3-meet-bruenor.md

   end
   ```

-Now, we could go even further and use a _stub_ instead of a `Race` instance – something like `race = Object.new` for
+Now, we could go even further and use a _stub_ instead of a `Race` instance – something like `Object.new` instead of
-example.
-This would be closer to the ”London school” of testing, but honestly, in such as situation, I would find stubbing
+`Race.new` for example[^2].
+This would be closer to the ”London school” of testing, but honestly, in such as situation,
-overkill.
-It's a matter of balance: using a stub would reduce the coupling (as hinted by the necessary of adding a
+I would find stubbing overkill.
+It's a matter of balance: using a stub would reduce the coupling (as hinted by the
-`require` at the top of the file), but also add an extra layer of abstraction between the test and the implementation.
+necessary of adding a `require` at the top of the file), but also add an extra layer of abstraction between the test and
+the implementation.

-And if for some reason we'd eventually add constraints to the argument to pass the `Race#choose_race` method, then
+And if for some reason we'd eventually add constraints to the argument expected by the `Race#choose_race` method, then
 our stub would have to respect them – in other words, it would have to [quack like a duck](http://wiki.c2.com/?DuckTyping).
 Given how central to the library I expect the `Race` class to be, I anticipate a lot of quacking and a lot of stubbing,
 if we were to go this route.
 So, instead, let's use the actual class – even if it doesn't exist yet and would have
-to be _slimed_[^2].
+to be _slimed_[^3].

 ### Wrapping it up